Home

 If you have a problem with tick infestation in the home or on the property you may need to call a professional pest control company.

 Treat you dog and all other animals with a tick control product regularly.
+There are some flea treatments that provide tick control like Frontline Plus but only has control for the first month and flea control for 2 months.

 Prevent Tick Bites